frei480/knowledge-base/pandas IO tools.md

    store
    store.is_open

-   # Working with, and automatically closing the store using a context manager
+# Working With, and Automatically Closing the Store Using a Context Manager
    with pd.HDFStore("store.h5") as store:
        store.keys()